wilburc/wilburc.github.io/_portfolio/ugh.md

 One thing that people did mention though, was that they would still be hestitant to really ”chat” with this bot, saying it wasn’t “secure,” or “trustworthy.”

 In terms of actual security, I don’t know much about how privacy and secure storage of data works online.
-However, as I was aiming for a prototype, I was more interested in security from an emotional standpoint.
+However, as I was aiming for a prototype, I was more interested in security in an emotional sense.

 ### Promoting confidentiality and truth